 While the fate of the creature is debated — the villainous Richard Strickland (Michael Shannon) wants to vivisect it, while the noble scientist Dr. Hoffstetler (Michael Stuhlbarg) wants to study it — Elisa takes to having lunch outside his tank, feeding him soft-boiled eggs and teaching him sign language.
 As the two continue to grow attached to one-another, Elisa decides to intervene.

 Though the story plays out with a kind of pleasant, expected predictability, it’s impossible not to be captivated not only by the performances, but by Del Toro’s heightened sense of visual storytelling.
 Balancing his love of classic Hollywood love stories and monster movies from the same era, Del Toro creates a timeless aesthetic that’s still all his own.
+Only one scene seems to tilt the scale ever-so-slightly, but not enough to detract from the experience.

 A world soaked in blues and greens (and teal, which becomes a minor subplot partway through), The Shape Of Water is a majestic cinematic dreamscape, a love-letter to Hollywood’s Golden Age, and a forward-looking artistic statement that’s in itself iconic while it skillfully defies the conventions of any film genre.